 - December 2017: The Government announces a consultation on the introduction of an opt-out system of organ donation in England.
 Read about the consultation here.

 - February 2018: MPs back the Organ Donation (Deemed Consent) Bill.
-The bill is now moves onto the committee stage.
+The Bill now moves onto the committee stage.

 - August 2018: The Health Minister announces the details of the proposed opt-out organ donation scheme and confirms that the legislation will be referred to as "Max's law".

-On Friday 26 October 2018, I will be leading Geoffrey Robinson's bill through its final stage in the House of Commons.
-If the bill is passed, it will then move on to the House of Lords for final approval.
+On Friday 26 October 2018, I led Geoffrey Robinson's bill through its final stage in the House of Commons.
+The bill passed unanimously and will now move on to the House of Lords for final approval, before becoming law next year.